 Sports Medicine 2007 – present

 Certificate of Added Qualification, Sports Medicine,

 American Board of Orthopaedic Surgery 2007 – present

-Dr. Bramhall completed medical school in 1985 and completed his Orthopaedic Surgery residency in Fort Worth.
+Dr. J.P.
+Bramhall completed medical school in 1985 and completed his Orthopaedic Surgery Residency in Fort Worth.
 He then served under James Andrews, M.D. in Birmingham, Alabama during his fellowship training in Orthopaedic Sports Medicine before returning to Texas in 1991.

-Following completion of his fellowship in 1991, Dr. Bramhall returned to Bryan/College Station, Texas to begin his practice specializing in Orthopaedic Surgery.
-In addition to private practice, Dr. Bramhall has been the Team Physician and Orthopaedic Surgeon for the Texas A&M Department of Athletics since 1991, and has served as the Director of Sports Medicine at Texas A&M University since 2001.
+Following completion of his fellowship in 1991, Dr. Bramhall returned to Bryan/College Station, Texas to begin his practice specializing in orthopaedic surgery.
+In addition to private practice, Dr. Bramhall has been the Team Physician and Orthopaedic Surgeon for the Texas A&M Department of Athletics since 1991, and he has served as the Director of Sports Medicine at Texas A&M University since 2001.

 Dr. Bramhall is an active member and has served on the committees of the American Orthopaedic Society for Sports Medicine and the American Academy of Orthopaedic Surgeons.
 He currently serves on the Huffines Institute for Sports Medicine and Human Performance Executive Council and on the Texas A&M University Lettermen’s Association Board of Directors since 2001.
 Dr. Bramhall has served on the AOSSM Council of Delegates.
 He served on the College Station Little League Board of Directors from 1995 to 1999, the Brazos Valley Sports Foundation Board of Directors from 1997 to 2001, and the Advisory Board of Compass Bank, College Station, Texas from 1998 to 2001.